karthikmprakash/github_repos_scraper/README.md

 # Github repo names of any user
+A tool to extract names of github repos of any user
 ## Introduction:

 Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites using its HTML structure, In this post, I will explain basic fundaments of web scraping using python and also explore it by a live demonstration with two python libraries Beautifulsoup and requests respectively.